Which configuration method should be used?

 While many third party apps can trigger webhooks, how simple or complex this is will depend on the third party app itself.
-Below are different configuration methods, listed in ascending complexity:
+Below are different configuration methods, starting with the simplest:

 Configuration within Third Party via Basic Auth